Overview of Texas Campaign for Mothers

 As a Member, we will add you to our email list and provide you with more opportunities to get involved as we grow, including recruiting others to join, hosting recruitment events, and asking your legislators to support our legislation to effect change that goes beyond party lines.

-If you agree to be a Member, we will use your name as a Member in collateral to recruit others to join Texas Campaign for Mothers and to show legislators the level of support for our four policy pillars.
+If you agree to be a Member, we will use your name as a Member in collateral to recruit others to join Texas Campaign for Mothers and to show legislators the level of support for our policy goals.

-We send out monthly newsletters with updates of our work and ways to engage.
+We send out periodic newsletters with updates of our work and ways to engage.
 For individual inquiries, please reach out to info@txmotherscampaign.com

 Yes.
 We always welcome continued financial support for those who wish to donate to this important effort.
 Please visit our website’s “Donate” page to contribute a charitable gift.
 As Texas Campaign for Mothers is a 501(c)(4) organization, please note that donations are not tax-deductible.